-- Fully preheat the oven before baking items like cookies, cakes, biscuits, and breads.
-When using any single rack, position the rack so that the food is in the center of the oven. - The convection fan will be on during preheat and then turn off and on occasionally as needed. - For best results when baking cakes using two oven racks, place racks in positions 3 with offset rack and 5 using flat rack (See Figure 12). - When using two oven racks, position cookware as shown in Figure 13.
+- For batter and dough-based baked goods such as cookies, cakes, pastries, and breads, use the convection function for best results. - When using any single rack, position the rack so that the food is in the center of the oven. - For best results when baking cakes using two oven racks, place flat rack in position 5 and the glide rack in position 1.
+(See Figure 14). - When using two oven racks, position cookware as shown in Figure 15.
 Allow at least 2-4 inches (5-10 cm) of space between cookware for proper air circulation. - Dark or dull bakeware absorbs more heat than shiny bakeware.
 It may be necessary to reduce oven temperature and cook time to prevent overbrowning of some foods.
 Dark bakeware is recommended for pies.
 Shiny bakeware is recommended for cakes, cookies, and muffins.